vjubea/RaDoTech-Health-Device-Simulation/README.md

 Nigel Wanga, Thomas Roche, Vlad Jubea

 # Member Contributions:
-Nigel Wanga - GUI Interface (majority of code in mainwindow; all code designing the graphical side of GUI)
+Nigel Wanga - GUI Interface (over half of code in mainwindow; almost all code designing the graphical side of GUI)

 Thomas Roche - design + implementation for model, scanner, and about half of the design + implementation for profile and snapshot.
-Most documentation
+Integrations betweenn model/snapshot and mainwindow.
+Most documentation.
+Video Demo.

 Vlad Jubea - Use cases, database design + implementation, half the work on profile and snapshot, integrating DBManager with the model, and much of the work integrating model etc. with mainwindow.